Iran nuclear talks extended, source says 48 hours left for deal

 A senior U.S. official said U.N. restrictions would remain on Iran's trade in arms and its access to missile technology, but left open the possibility that these might be less onerous than they are at present.

-U.N. restrictions on the development of Iran's missile program date to 2006.
-They call for Iran to abandon its ballistic missile program and aim to prevent it from developing "nuclear weapon delivery systems," which diplomats say covers any missile capable of delivering an atomic warhead.
+U.N. restrictions on the development of Iran's missile programme date to 2006.
+They call for Iran to abandon its ballistic missile programme and aim to prevent it from developing "nuclear weapon delivery systems," which diplomats say covers any missile capable of delivering an atomic warhead.

 While U.S. Secretary of State John Kerry and Iranian Foreign Minister Mohammad Javad Zarif planned to remain in the Austrian capital to continue negotiating, the majority of the other foreign ministers planned to leave, some for only 24 hours.